jptrs93/cleanproto/README.md

 # cleanproto

-A minimal proto3 generator that generates clean, readable code, supporting direct conversion to natural native types.
+A minimal proto3 generator that generates clean, fast, readable code, supporting natural native types for things like timestamps.

 Currently only supports Go and Javascript.